 The Unspoken Grief: Understanding Betrayal Trauma and Its Impact

-We typically associate grief with loss through death, but the world of loss is much more complex.
+We usually associate grief with loss through death, but the world of loss is much more complex.

-One of the most profound and often misunderstood forms of grief arises from the shattering experience of betrayal, particularly in the context of infidelity within a committed relationship.
+One of the most unsettling and often misunderstood forms of grief arises from the shattering experience of betrayal, particularly in the context of infidelity within a committed relationship.

 This is betrayal trauma, and understanding it as a form of deep grief is crucial for healing from an affair.